Fiat, Renault-Nissan lead slowing European market rebound

-PARIS Renault (RENA.PA), Japanese partner Nissan (7201.T) and rival automaker Fiat Chrysler (FCHA.MI) led European car sales higher in May, according to industry data published on Tuesday, but the overall pace of the market recovery slowed.
+PARIS, June 16 Renault, Japanese partner Nissan and rival automaker Fiat Chrysler led European car sales higher in May, according to industry data published on Tuesday, but the overall pace of the market recovery slowed.

 Registrations rose 1.4 percent year-on-year to 1.15 million cars last month, the Brussels-based Association of European Carmakers said in a statement, well short of the market's 8.1 percent expansion in January-April.